-The Fight for Oak Flat is a short documentary about the proposed Resolution Copper Mine in Arizona and the people fighting to stop it from destroying Oak Flat, a unique natural area held sacred by indigenous peoples and used heavily by outdoor enthusiasts.
+The Fight for Oak Flat is a documentary series about the proposed Resolution Copper Mine in Arizona and the people fighting to stop it from destroying Oak Flat, a unique natural area held sacred by indigenous peoples and used heavily by outdoor enthusiasts.
+ACT NOW

-THE LARGEST COPPER MINE IN U.S. HISTORY IS THREATENING TO DESTROY OAK FLAT, A LAND SACRED TO THE INDIGENOUS WESTERN APACHE PEOPLE…
+THE LARGEST PROPOSED COPPER MINE IN U.S. HISTORY IS THREATENING TO DESTROY OAK FLAT, ARIZONA, A LAND SACRED TO THE INDIGENOUS WESTERN APACHE PEOPLE…

 Resolution Copper is owned by Rio Tinto and BHP, the two largest mining firms in the world.
 The mine would be dug 7000 feet underground and use a destructive method called “block-caving” to extract to ore from beneath, leaving a sinkhole almost two miles wide and as deep as the Eiffel tower in its place.

-The project promises big economic benefits for these foreign mining companies while the U.S. and Arizona collect only a small portion of the eventual profits.
+The project promises big economic benefits for these foreign mining companies while the U.S. and Arizona will likely keep none of the precious ore and collect only a small portion of the eventual profits.
 Furthermore, it comes at a huge cost to the environment, it impedes the religious freedom of the Western Apache peoples and robs Arizonans of a beautiful recreational area.

 The U.S. Forest Service and Resolution Copper denied requests to interview for this film.